oroinc/documentation/user_guide/intro_log_in_and_edit_profile.rst

    |

- - If you are using several Gmail accounts in the browser, you will see a list of them.
-Select the account for which you want to enable synchronization with OroCRM.
-Select the account and log-in (if necessary).
+ - If you are using several Gmail accounts in your browser, you will see a list of them.
+Select the account for which you want to enable synchronization with OroCRM, then log in (if necessary).

    |